CodeWizard-Ishu/Project-SkySaver/README.md

 - **Remembers historical prices** and builds a picture of what's cheap vs expensive
 - **Sends you an alert** only when the price is *genuinely* low — not just a random fluctuation
 - **Never spams you** — it respects cooldown periods so you only get meaningful notifications
+- **Predicts future prices** using a trained ML model so you know whether to book now or wait

 That's SkySaver.
-It's a Python-based backend system that runs quietly in the background, scrapes flight data from multiple sources, stores it in a database, and uses smart statistics to decide when a price is worth your attention.
+It's a Python-based backend system that runs quietly in the background, scrapes flight data from multiple sources, stores it in a database, uses smart statistics to decide when a price is worth your attention, and employs a ML Forecast Engine to score upcoming prices.

 ---